Aquatic mammal: Diet

 Beavers are herbivores, and prefer the wood of quaking aspen, cottonwood, willow, alder, birch, maple and cherry trees.
 They also eat sedges, pondweed, and water lilies.
 Beavers do not hibernate, but rather they store sticks and logs in a pile in their ponds, eating the underbark.
 The dams they build flood areas of surrounding forest, giving the beaver safe access to an important food supply, which is the leaves, buds, and inner bark of growing trees.
 They prefer aspen and poplar, but will also take birch, maple, willow, alder, black cherry, red oak, beech, ash, hornbeam and occasionally pine and spruce.
 They will also eat cattails, water lilies and other aquatic vegetation, especially in the early spring.

 Indian rhinoceros are grazers.
 Their diets consist almost entirely of grasses, but they also eat leaves, branches of shrubs and trees, fruits, and submerged and floating aquatic plants.
 They feed in the mornings and evenings.
 They use their prehensile lips to grasp grass stems, bend the stem down, bite off the top, and then eat the grass.
 They tackle very tall grasses or saplings by walking over the plant, with legs on both sides and using the weight of their bodies to push the end of the plant down to the level of the mouth.

 Manatees make seasonal movements synchronized with the flood regime of the Amazon Basin.
 They are found in flooded forests and meadows during the flood season when food is abundant, and move to deep lakes during the dry season.
 The Amazonian manatee has the smallest degree of rostral deflection (25° to 41°) among sirenians, an adaptation to feed closer to the water surface.

 A moose's diet often depends on its location, but they seem to prefer the new growths from deciduous trees with a high sugar content, such as white birch, trembling aspen and striped maple, among many others.
-They also eat many aquatic plants such as lilies and water milfoil.
+They also eat many aquatic plants such as waterlily and water milfoil.
 To reach high branches, a moose may bend small saplings down, using its prehensile lip, mouth or body.
 For larger trees a moose may stand erect and walk upright on its hind legs, allowing it to reach plants 4.26 m off the ground.
 Moose are excellent swimmers and are known to wade into water to eat aquatic plants.
 Moose are thus attracted to marshes and river banks during warmer months as both provide suitable vegetation to eat and water to bathe in.
 Moose have been known to dive underwater to reach plants on lake bottoms, and the complex snout may assist the moose in this type of feeding.
 Moose are the only deer that are capable of feeding underwater.